HaydenK2/Job-Application-Tracker/README.md

-# My Job App Viewer
+# My Job App Tracker

 ## Project Description
-Welcome to My Job App Viewer!
+Welcome to My Job App Tracker!
 This is a web application that allows the user to do the following to their job applications:

 1) Add jobs they applied to
 2) Update a job application